 Under the EPA, an aggrieved employee is able to recover backpay, attorney’s fees, and costs associate with litigation.
 In cases where the sex-based pay discrimination is intentional or willful, a plaintiff may recover liquidated damages.
 While no punitive or compensatory damages are available under the EPA, punitive and compensatory damages are available under Title VII, ADA, and ADEA.

 Whether you are currently suffering pay discrimination or have been subjected to it in the past, the lawyers of Correia & Puth, PLLC can help you seek justice and remedy your violated rights.
 We work zealously to represent clients to seek a fair and just resolution with employers.
-Please contact us by e-mail or call us at 202-602-6500 now.
+Please contact us now.